mattermost/mattermost-developer-documentation/site/content/integrate/apps/using-third-party-api/_index.md

 ### Configuring OAuth2

 `/hello-oauth2 configure` sets up the Google OAuth2 credentials.
-It accepts 2 string flags, `--client-id` and `--client-secret`.
+It accepts two string flags, `--client-id` and `--client-secret`.
 Submit will require an Admin token to affect the changes.

 ```json
 {